-- a.
-Under the sexual misconduct/harassment policy, if there is a finding that a sexual assault may have occurred and the alleged perpetrator is A student, then the matter is referred to the Student Discipline process for student discipline, and the penalties may be disciplinary probation, suspension or expulsion from the residence halls, or suspension or expulsion from the University.
-An employee, then the matter is referred to the Office of Human Resources for employee discipline and the penalties may include fines, formal counseling, probation, suspension with or without pay, or termination from employment. - b.
+Under the ganged missenduct/hangagment making if them is a finding that a capyal account may 1.
+Under the sexual misconduct/harassment policy, if there is a finding that a sexual assault may have occurred and the alleged perpetrator is ☐ A student , then the matter is referred to the Student Discipline process for student discipline, and the penalties may be disciplinary probation, suspension or expulsion from the residence halls, or suspension or expulsion from the University. ☐ An employee , then the matter is referred to the Office of Human Resources for employee discipline and the penalties may include fines, formal counseling, probation, suspension with or without pay, or termination from employment.

+- b.
 Under the Student Discipline process, the penalties may be disciplinary probation, suspension or expulsion from the dorms, or suspension or expulsion from the University. - c.
 Under the Employee Disciplinary process, the penalties may be fines, formal counseling, probation, suspension with or without pay, or termination from employment.